JeffTimoman/itx-te-2025-apps/deployment/README.md

 Notes about Socket.IO (Nginx)
 - We configure nginx to proxy websocket upgrades for /socket.io/.
 - If you run nginx outside docker, update backend hostname in nginx config.

+DNS & TLS
+- This repository expects your public DNS to point to the VM.
+We use te-itx-2025.site in configs.
+- For production HTTPS on Kubernetes, create a TLS secret named `te-itx-2025-tls` containing `tls.crt` and `tls.key` and apply it before deploying nginx.
+Example:

+   kubectl create secret tls te-itx-2025-tls --key /path/to/privkey.pem --cert /path/to/fullchain.pem

+For the docker-compose setup you can provision certificates with certbot on the host and mount them into the nginx container or run nginx on the host.

 Kubernetes deploy (outline)
 1. Build and push images to your registry (replace your-registry/... in manifests)